bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 rethinkdb dump -e bigchain.bigchain -e bigchain.votes
 ```

-That will write a file named `rethinkdb_dump_<date>_<time>.tar.gz`.
+That should write a file named `rethinkdb_dump_<date>_<time>.tar.gz`.
 The `-e` option is used to specify which tables should be exported.
 You probably don't need to export the backlog table, but you definitely need to export the bigchain and votes tables.
 `bigchain.votes` means the `votes` table in the RethinkDB database named `bigchain`.
 It's possible that your database has a different name: [the database name is a BigchainDB configuration setting](../nodes/configuration.html#database-host-database-port-database-name).
 The default name is `bigchain`.
 (Tip: you can see the values of all configuration settings using the `bigchaindb show-config` command.)

 There's [more information about the `rethinkdb dump` command in the RethinkDB documentation](https://www.rethinkdb.com/docs/backup/).
 It also explains how to restore data to a cluster from an archive file.

-What gets backed up?
-The state of the database when the command was started
+**Notes**

-**Pros and Cons**
+* If the `rethinkdb dump` subcommand fails and the last line of the Traceback says "NameError: name 'file' is not defined", then you need to update your RethinkDB Python driver; do a `pip install --upgrade rethinkdb`

 * It can take a very long time to backup data this way.
 The more data, the longer it will take.